asadprodhan/sangerFlow/README.md

 -	Third column is the reverse (or read2) sequence file name

-- If your data files are in .seq format, then replace the fasta file extension by seq in your sample description sheet (Fig. 4).
-No other changes are required
+- If your data files have .fa extension instead of .fasta extension, then replace the .fasta file extension by .fa in your sample description sheet (Fig. 5).
+No other changes are required.